 The research project focuses on the apostle Paul’s phrase “being ‘in Christ’”, more specifically it’s meaning, usage, and how it functions as a metaphor.

 Like many regions in Asia Minor, Galatia in Central Anatolia most probably came into contact with Christianity already in New Testament times.
 However, the process of Christianization in this region has not been described in detail yet.
 This might be due to the fact that, although there were Christian congregations from an early date on, Galatia did not play a central role in early ecclesiastical history.
 In order to understand the propagation of Christianity in Asia Minor in general however, it is crucial to take a closer look at Christian life in Galatia.

-The focus of this Ph.D. project is the concept of dominion with reference to the dominated and its space.
-The letter Apostel Paul wrote to the Romans in the first century AD is being approached with a historical critical method, i.e. every word is analysed with the methods of traditional historical philology, focusing on lexical units and looking at syntactical links.
-Also, the Metaphor Identification Procedure is applied.
+The focus of this Ph.D. project was the concept of dominion with reference to the dominated and its space.
+The letter Apostel Paul wrote to the Romans in the first century AD was being approached with a historical critical method, i.e. every word was analysed with the methods of traditional historical philology, focusing on lexical units and looking at syntactical links.
+Also, the Metaphor Identification Procedure was applied.

 The focus of this Ph.D. project is on spatial metaphors in ancient texts, in particular on the metaphorical use of “Two-Ways” in Early Christian Literature.

 In this research project, Daniel Werning investigated the diagrammatic representation of the Ancient Egyptian underworld as attested in the Book of Caverns, an Egyptian Netherworld Book from the 13th century BCE.

 Within this research project the rise and expansion of Christianity have been investigated in a series of regional histories.